storj/storj/docs/blueprints/selected-nodes-cache.md

 1) cache the entire nodes table

 This approach would allow more services to use this cache and benefit from the performance gains.
 However, it would also add a lot of complexity.
 Since the nodes table is the source, we need to update the cache anytime it becomes out of sync.
-It we are caching the entire table, it will become outdated very often since so many services write to the table ( see background section above for a list).
+If the entire table is cached it will become outdated very often since so many services write to the table ( see background section above for a list).
 A fix to this could be to have the cache be the source of truth and frequently sync the cache to the nodes table.
 However this would be a big undertaking since it would require changing all the services that interact with the nodes table.

 ## Implementation